christophgil/ZIPsFS/README.md

 ZIPsFS includes specialized features like automatic file conversions and performance optimizations tailored for efficiently storing and accessing large-scale mass spectrometry data.
+It has a programming interface to create synthetic file content programmatically.

 ## Mini tutorial